 Thanks for watching and hope you enjoy!

-Although not new to time lapse, this video is my first larger scale time lapse compilation cut down to over 10k photo frames equaling 33 scenes of various night sky events from Northern Michigan 2012.
-It took a year to shoot in many cold nights and took a lot of coffee, a bit tenacity and persistence to get this into a form of coherent electrified cosmic goodness.
+This video is my first larger scale time lapse compilation cut down to over 10k photo frames equaling 33 scenes of various night sky events from Northern Michigan.
+It took a year to shoot in many cold nights with lots of coffee, a bit tenacity and persistence to get this into a form of coherent electrified cosmic goodness.

-Night sky-capes include multiple northern lights scenes, meteor showers, nebulae, planets, including Venus and Jupiter setting from Spring 2012, constellations, the milky way, comet Pan-Starrs, night-scapes over both Lake Superior and Lake Michigan.
+Night sky-capes include multiple northern lights scenes, meteor showers, nebulae, planets, including Venus and Jupiter setting , constellations, the milky way, comet Pan-Starrs, night-scapes over both Lake Superior and Lake Michigan.

 Thought I might mention some of the more interesting wildlife encounters during the photo gathering-